Success: Depression and

 supplement program was changed to include relatively high doses of tyrosine,

 5HTP and cysteine.
-By April 28, she reported remarkable improvement.
+Twenty days later, she reported remarkable improvement.
 She said,

 "I feel fabulous!"
 We will continue to balance her